Computer model locks in Rams vs. Ravens picks, score prediction for NFL Week 6

-Rams vs. Ravens: Where to watch NFL Week 6, betting odds, promos, score prediction for Stafford vs. Rush
+Rams vs. Ravens: Where to watch NFL Week 6, betting odds, promo codes, score prediction for Stafford vs. Rush

 How to bet Los Angeles Rams vs. Baltimore Ravens in NFL Week 6

 Kickoff from M&T Bank Stadium is set for 1 p.m.
 ET.
-Los Angeles is a 7.5-point favorite in the latest Rams vs. Ravens odds from SportsLine consensus, while the over/under for total points scored is 44.5.
-The Rams are -402 money line favorites (risk $402 to win $100), while the Ravens are +310 underdogs.
+Los Angeles is a 7-point favorite in the latest Rams vs. Ravens odds from SportsLine consensus, while the over/under for total points scored is 44.5.
+The Rams are -376 money line favorites (risk $376 to win $100), while the Ravens are +295 underdogs.
 Before making any Rams vs. Ravens picks, make sure you check out the picks from the SportsLine Projection Model.

 Click here to bet Rams vs. Ravens at DraftKings Sportsbook, where new users get $200 in bonus bets if your first bet of at least $5 wins: